ufs-community/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/ContainerQuickstart.rst

    mkdir /absolute/path/to/writable/directory/tmp

 where /absolute/path/to/writable/directory/ refers to the absolute path to a writable directory with sufficient disk space.
-Proceed with exportig the variables:
+Proceed with exporting the variables:

 .. code-block:: console